ethanrobevans/ethanrobevans.github.io/cv.md

 ## Occupation

-`Dec, 2019 - Current`
+`Dec, 2018 - Current`
 __Product Design Engineer__
 Tosoh Quartz

--Identify, Analyze and Design solutions to issues which arise in production.
+-Identify, Analyze and Design solutions to issues which arise in production. <br/>

--Design and develop the needed processes to introduce new products and product lines.
+-Design and develop the needed processes to introduce new products and product lines. <br/>
 -Designed and rolled out lean manufacturing changes in order to optimize workflow, resource allocation and cost reductions.

-`2015-2018`
-**Gonzaga University**
+`Jan, 2015 - May, 2018`
 __Teaching Assistant__
+Gonzaga University

--Organized and supervised Physics labs covering topics in Kinematics, Electro-Magnetics, Optics, and more
+-Organized and supervised Physics labs covering topics in Kinematics, Electro-Magnetics, Optics, and more <br/>

--Assessed the level of student understanding by evaluating lab reports
+-Assessed the level of student understanding by evaluating lab reports <br/>
 -Graded and worked with students to improve their understanding in Heat Transfer and Fluid Mechanics

 ## Technical Skills

 ### Programming Languages

-- Python (Libraries: numpy, pandas, Tensorflow?)
+- Python
 - C/C++
 - MATLAB
 - MATHCAD
 - Octave
+- Julia

 ### Software

 - SolidWorks
 - ANSYS
--LabVIEW
+- LabVIEW

 ### Manufacturing